core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 # Application for more efficient end-to-end protected multicast notifications {#det-requests-for-notif}

-Comparing the "Example with a Proxy" and the "Example with a Proxy and Group OSCORE" in {{I-D.tiloca-core-observe-multicast-notifications}}
+Comparing the "Example with a Proxy" and the "Example with a Proxy and Group OSCORE" in {{I-D.ietf-core-observe-multicast-notifications}}
 shows that with OSCORE,
 more requests than without need to hit the server.
 This is because every client originally protects their request individually